Religion in ancient Rome: Religion and politics

 While the new plebeian nobility made social, political and religious inroads on traditionally patrician preserves, their electorate maintained their distinctive political traditions and religious cults.
-During the Punic crisis, popular cult to Dionysus emerged from southern Italy; Dionysus was equated with Father Liber, the inventor of plebeian augury and personification of plebeian freedoms, and with Roman Bacchus.
+During the Punic crisis, a popular cult to Dionysus emerged from southern Italy; Dionysus was equated with Father Liber, the inventor of plebeian augury and personification of plebeian freedoms, and with Roman Bacchus.
 Official consternation at these enthusiastic, unofficial Bacchanalia cults was expressed as moral outrage at their supposed subversion, and was followed by ferocious suppression.
 Much later, a statue of Marsyas, the silen of Dionysus flayed by Apollo, became a focus of brief symbolic resistance to Augustus' censorship.
 Augustus himself claimed the patronage of Venus and Apollo; but his settlement appealed to all classes.
-Where loyalty was implicit, no divine hierarchy need be politically enforced; Liber's festival continued.Two centuries later, when Decius and Diocletian required universal sacrifice to Roman gods as a test of loyalty, any traditional gods served the purpose: loyal compliance with Imperial dictat made them Roman.
+Where loyalty was implicit, no divine hierarchy need be politically enforced; Liber's festival continued.

 The Augustan settlement built upon a cultural shift in Roman society.
 In the middle Republican era, even Scipio's tentative hints that he might be Jupiter's special protege sat ill with his colleagues.
 Politicians of the later Republic were less equivocal; both Sulla and Pompey claimed special relationships with Venus.
 Julius Caesar went further; he claimed her as his ancestress, and thus an intimate source of divine inspiration for his personal character and policies.
 In 63 BC, his appointment as pontifex maximus "signaled his emergence as a major player in Roman politics".
 Likewise, political candidates could sponsor temples, priesthoods and the immensely popular, spectacular public ludi and munera whose provision became increasingly indispensable to the factional politics of the Late Republic.
 Under the principate, such opportunities were limited by law; priestly and political power were consolidated in the person of the princeps ("first citizen").